 4 – Sleep 7 to 8 hours a day.

 I could preach all day about the importance of sleep and detoxification.
 Sleep is important to hormone regulation, muscle recovery and actually helps our brain get rid of metabolic waste.
 Do you best to get as much sleep as possible, especially if you’re under the 7-hour mark.

 When you sleep a full night, you help to regulate cortisol, insulin and adrenal hormones – all of which play hand-in-hand with detoxification.
 If you’re looking for a more in-depth explanation on how you can actually sleep your way to a lean body, Eating too late at night throws off your insulin levels and affects digestion.
 You don’t need what you’re eating shortly before bed getting stored as fat, do you?
 That’s what happens when we eat too much too soon to hitting the sack.
 If it’s a late night and you must eat something, make sure it’s on the lighter side the closer you get to bedtime.
-I hope this helps.
-Leave a comment with questions or thoughts you might have.
-Sign up for my newsletter to hear from me more often.

 5 – Stop eating three hours before bedtime.